The Best Things To Sell At A Farmer’s Market

 Researching What To Sell At A Farmer’s Market

-If you have the chance, visit a couple of different markets to get a feel for any gaps in the market at the one closest to you.
+If you have the chance, visit a couple of farmers’ markets to get a feel for any gaps in the market at the one closest to you.

 What are people selling at their farm stands?
-Of course, the standard farm products of fruits and vegetables are available.
+Of course, the standard farm products such as uncut produce and animal products are available.

 But what else is there beside agricultural products?
 Maybe there are freshly-cut herbs, pretty baskets of assorted soaps, and even some small hand-crafted tools for the kitchen, like whisks or cleaning brushes.